mklabs/tabtab/docs/tabtab.md

-a npm package to ease the process of doing custom command line tab completion on any commands, for both bash/zsh shell.
+a npm package to do some custom command line`<tab><tab>` completion for any system command, using the node api and JS to provide your own completion, for both bash/zsh shell.

 Made possible using the same technique as npm (whose completion is quite awesome) relying on a bash/zsh completion script bridge to a node script.